nextgis/docs_ngmobile/source/layer_settings.rst

 Layer settings
 ===============

 Map is a set of raster and vector layers.
-Order and visibility of layers are configured in layers tree.
-There is a sliding panel of layers tree in a user’s interface where composition of the map is displayed as a set of layers.
-It allows to change the order of layers and enables or disables their visibility.
+Layers tree panel is designed to display the content of a map and to control visibility and hierarchy of map layers.

+To change the hierarchy of map layers long-press the layer which is to be moved up or down.
+Layers tree panel will switch to Edit mode.
+Keep pressing and move the selected layer to its new position.

+For turning layer visibility on/off tap on Layer visibility button (item 3 in :numref:`ngmobile_layer_tree_pic`).

-You can perform further operations with the layers by tapping layer context menu (item 5 in :numref:`ngmobile_layer_tree_pic`).
+Additional operations with layers are available from a separate layer contextual menu (item 5 in :numref:`ngmobile_layer_tree_pic`).
-It will pop up a list of menus as shown in item 6 in :numref:`ngmobile_layer_tree_pic`.

-Menu for the vector type has a following composition.
+For example, contextual menu for a vector layer includes following items:

 1. Zoom to extent
 2. Attributes
 3. Share
 4. Edit